Blinken warns rival Sudanese generals to respect latest truce or face possible sanctions | Law-Order

 - Egypt

-US Secretary of State Antony Blinken warned Sudan's rival generals to abide by the latest cease-fire or face possible sanctions as residents reported sporadic fighting Tuesday between the warring sides in the capital of Khartoum and a northern city.
+US Secretary of State Antony Blinken on Tuesday warned Sudan's rival generals to abide by the latest cease-fire or face possible sanctions, as residents reported sporadic fighting between the sides in the capital of Khartoum and a northern city.

 Over the past weeks, the United States and Saudi Arabia have been mediating in talks between the warring sides, held in the kingdom.
 A new truce was announced over the weekend — the seventh attempt so far to stop the deadly violence in the East African nation.
 It went into effect on Monday night.
 All previous cease-fires have been violated.

 Aid workers and civilians have reported widespread looting in Khartoum and elsewhere across the country, along with dire lack of basic services, medical care, food, and water.
-A doctor's group has also said that the RSF has seized hospitals.
+The Doctors' Syndicate has also said that the RSF has seized hospitals.
 Allegations of sexual violence against women, including rape and gang rape in Khartoum and the restive western Darfur region, have also been reported.

+Doctors Without Borders said Tuesday in a statement its staff has been harassed, and its medical premises and other facilities have been repeatedly looted and occupied since the fighting began.
+The charity, known by its French acronym MSF, runs medical projects in 10 of Sudan's 18 provinces, including the capital.

-Residents, meanwhile, said they heard loud sounds of gunfire and explosions Tuesday in parts of Omdurman, a city next to Khartoum, with military aircraft flying overhead.
+"We are shaken and appalled by these deplorable attacks," said Jean-Nicolas Armstrong Dangelser, MSF emergency coordinator in Sudan.
+"We are experiencing a violation of humanitarian principles, and the space for humanitarians to work is shrinking on a scale I've rarely seen before."
+Residents, meanwhile, said they heard gunfire and explosions Tuesday in parts of Omdurman, a city next to Khartoum, with military aircraft flying overhead.
 They also reported sporadic clashes around the military's headquarters in Khartoum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)